-Valadez said he plans on making students and Fort Worth residents better aware of these situations with the TCU Jolt chapter by holding forums, and possible rallies, that will help get students involved.
+Valadez said he plans on making students and Fort Worth residents better aware of these situations by holding forums and possible rallies, that will help get students involved.

-Students who attended the event were positive about the chapter’s introduction and its possibilities to TCU.
+Students who attended the event were positive about the group’s introduction and its possibilities to TCU.

-The next TCU Jolt chapter meeting will be held sometime between March 25-29.
+The next meeting will be held sometime between March 25-29.

 For additional information, visit Twitter @Jolt_Texas, Instagram @jolttexas or jolttx.org .

 An earlier version of this story incorrectly suggested that Jolt was a recognized student organization.